Accipiter: Taxonomy

 The genus Accipiter formerly contained around 50 species.
 A series of molecular phylogenetic studies found that the traditional arrangement was non-monophyletic.
 The publication of a densely sampled study of the Accipitridae in 2024 allowed the generic boundaries to be redefined.
 To create monophyletic genera, species were moved from Accipiter to five new or resurrected genera leaving only 9 species in Accipiter.
 The southeast Asian crested goshawk and the Sulawesi goshawk were found to be only distantly related to other species in Accipiter.
 They were moved to a resurrected genus Lophospiza, the only genus placed in the new subfamily Lophospizinae.
-Similarly, the very small south America tiny hawk and semicollared hawk were found to be only distantly related to species in Accipiter.
+Similarly, the very small South American tiny hawk and semicollared hawk were found to be only distantly related to species in Accipiter.
 They were moved to a newly erected genus Microspizias which together with Harpagus is placed in the subfamily Harpaginae.
 The genera Circus, Megatriorchis, and Erythrotriorchis were found to be nested within Accipiter.
 Rather than subsuming these genera into an expanded Accipiter, species were moved from Accipiter to the resurrected genera Aerospiza, Tachyspiza and Astur.